-[00:02:23] [Note: many sections of text throughout the track are 'spoken' by various computergenerated voices, with different 'accents' and 'genders'.
+[00:01:48] [Note: many sections of text throughout the track are 'spoken' by various computer-generated voices, with different 'accents' and 'genders'.
 They are referred to as CG American Male, for example.
 In some of these sections the tone of the voice varies to indicate multiple speakers.]
 [The sound of a large crowd cheering and applauding fades in.
 This sound is used at various points throughout the track as a linking sequence, and from here is referred to as such.
 The crowd sequence cross-fades with an archival sound clip which begins with a squad of cheerleaders chanting, then features a voiceover by Jim Lampley, who says the following: "Looking back, I think sound really captured the innocence of the era.
 Listening in on strategy sessions, you realised the game had a special language, a sort of verbal shorthand.
 Here Earl Morrall and Johnny Unitas let us eavesdrop as they make changes in the gameplan."
 During and after the voiceover, footage of the players he is discussing can be heard.
 In this footage these and other players are on the field, speaking in American Football 'jargon' about the game taking place.
 Sounds of the crowd can be heard behind them.]
 [The crowd linking sequence fades back in, and continues beneath the following section before cross-fading with the next sound clip.]
 CG American Male:

 There shall be no unnecessary roughness.
 Note: If in doubt about a roughness call or potentially dangerous tactics, the covering official(s) should always call unnecessary roughness.
 Rule 12, Section 2, Article 8 (Unnecessary roughness) in the NFL rulebook [Another archival sound clip begins, with a voiceover by Jim Lampley, who says the following: "Dick Butkus, he was a notorious curser, but this conversation with an assistant coach is 'G-rated'."
 After the voiceover, the coaches mentioned can be heard with others arguing on the field during a game, shouting encouragement to the players and whooping.
 The sound of the crowd can be heard throughout, and continues beneath the next section.]
 CG American Male:

 'Most fight fans would not spend a dime to watch Van Gogh paint Sunflowers, but they would fill Yankee Stadium to watch him cut off his right ear.' - William Nack [The Jim Lampley voiceover continues, with continued game footage beneath: "Every Sunday on the sideline it was like a mini drama.
 A subplot to the action on the field.
 Every emotion was there.
 The sound showed how players reacted to pressure, how tough guys played with pain."
-The end of the clip cross-fades with the crowd linking sequence, which continues for a short time before fading out.]
-[Another archival sound clip fades in.
-A voiceover by a former player speaks over the sounds of football players colliding, grunting and shrieking on the field, and a crowd cheering.
-He says the following: "You've gotta be able to play with pain.
-It's just a reality of our sport, you know, it comes with the territory."
-The background sounds of the footage continue beneath the next section, along with one further section of the voiceover, until the sound fades out.]
+The end of the clip cross-fades with the crowd linking sequence.]
+[The crowd linking sequence continues for a short time before cross-fading with another archival sound clip of a football game, which features sounds of players colliding and grunting, players and coaches talking, referee whistles, and a cheering crowd.
+This clip continues beneath the next section.]
 CG American Male: